dr-costas/undaw/README.md

 Our paper is submitted for review at the [2019 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), Mohonk Mountain House, New Paltz, NY](https://www.waspaa.com/).

-You can find an online version of our paper at arxiv:
+You can find an online version of our paper at arXiv:

-**If you use our method, please cite our paper**:
+**If you use our method, please cite our paper.**

 ---